Vigyan Bhawan: Overview

 The main feature of the complex is the Plenary hall, with a seating capacity of over 1200(922+326+37) delegates, besides it has six smaller halls with capacities ranging from over 65 delegates to over 375 delegates.
 The building also has a VIP Lounge, the Office block for on-site offices, secretariat and a documentation centre, a Studio, a Business centre and an Exhibition hall.
 The adjacent building is called the Vigyan Bhavan Annexe added later on with four Committee Rooms and a separate Media centre.
 The annexe also houses the Ministry of Development of North Eastern Region (MDoNER) of Government of India and INVEST INDIA, the National Investment Promotion and Facilitation Agency.
 The Vigyan Bhawan Annexe stands adjacent to the Vice President House.

 F&B services at 'The Atrium' at the centre are managed by the Ashok Group of the India Tourism Development Corporation (ITDC).

-As a part of Central Vista Redevelopment Project, Vigyan Bhavan will be demolished and a new Central Conference Center will be built besides National Archives.
+As a part of Central Vista Redevelopment Project, Vigyan Bhavan Annexe will be demolished but main building will be restored as it is due to its historic legacy.